 Journey across south Iceland, visiting the country's most iconic waterfalls before reaching Jökulsárlón glacier lagoon

-Unforgettable two-day adventure from Reykjavík exploring Iceland's South Coast, including Jökulsárlón Glacial Lagoon, Vatnajökull Glacier Ice Cave and relaxed evening at Gerði Gesthouse
+Unforgettable two-day adventure tour from Reykjavík exploring Iceland's South Coast, including Jökulsárlón Glacier Lagoon, Vatnajökull Glacier Ice Cave and relaxed evening at Gerði Guesthouse.

-Journey along Iceland’s most spectacular coast and witness the beauty that defines the land of fire and ice
+Private journey along Iceland’s most spectacular South Coast with a walk on the black sand beach and witness the beauty that defines the land of fire and ice.

-Explore countless attractions and beautiful sights in south Iceland and experience the ultimate sightseeing adventure on a tandem paragliding flight
+Explore countless attractions with beautiful sights in South Iceland and experience the ultimate sightseeing adventure on a tandem paragliding flight.

-● Skógafoss - Pronounced sko-uh-foss, this impressive 60-meter tall waterfall has its own campground.
-Campers can fall asleep to the rushing water and open the flaps of their tents the next morning to a handsome waterfall.
+● Skógafoss - Pronounced sko-uh-foss, this impressive 60-meter tall waterfall has its campground.
+Campers can fall asleep to the rushing water and open the flaps of their tents the next morning to a beautiful waterfall.

-● Seljalandsfoss - A delicate stream of water in comparison to most other major waterfalls, this one has a special feature— a ledge leading behind the waterfall to give visitors a glimpse behind the watery curtain.
+● Seljalandsfoss - A delicate stream of water in comparison to most other significant waterfalls, this one has a unique feature— a ledge is leading behind the waterfall to give visitors a glimpse behind the watery curtain.

 ● Gljúfrabúi Waterfall - This waterfall near Seljalandsfoss is often overlooked because it’s partially concealed.
 Follow the stepping stones in the stream just north of Seljalandsfoss, through a small canyon to discover this stunning hidden gem.